-Of The Company Of Merchants
+Of The Royal Company of Merchants of the City of Edinburgh

 The Merchant Company has a rich history interwoven with the fabric of Edinburgh life in the last 300 years.
 In its early days, the Company concerned itself with such matters as the city water supply and expressed regret that too many trading premises were being turned into ‘brandy shops’ or ‘tippling places’.
 However, eventually the status and influence of Members was seen by public- spirited benefactors as an efficient and perpetual means of putting into effect their last wills and testaments and, as a result, charitable trusts were left to the Company to administer.